 Use Bath Time

 Once or twice a week, I really go at the bathroom while the wee ones bathe.
 Of course, they are always in my sight and I never leave the room.
-It's a great time to get the toilet clean and the cabinet organized.
+It's a great time to clean the toilet organize the cabinets.

 Use Shower Time

-Take a sponge with a mild cleaner and wipe down the shower before you wash yourself.
-This is a good time to use natural cleaners and get away from the harsh chemicals, by the way.
-Also, take a homemade after-shower wash (white vinegar) and spray down the area after each shower.
+Take a sponge with a mild cleaner and wipe down the shower walls before you wash yourself.
+This is a good time to use natural cleaners and get away from the harsh chemicals.
+Also, take a homemade after-shower spray and spray down the area after each shower.

 Clean While You Cook